SpellholdStudios/Ninde_NPC/README.md

 #### Statistics

-- Strength 9 (Fairly average; Ninde has never experienced hard labour or wielded anything heavier then a staff.)
+- Strength 9 (*Fairly average; Ninde has never experienced hard labour or wielded anything heavier then a staff.*)
-- Dexterity 15 (Natural elfin grace plus a childhood filled with dance classes.)
+- Dexterity 15 (*Natural elfin grace plus a childhood filled with dance classes.*)
-- Constitution 10 (Again, average.
-She takes care of herself, but isn't precisely stout.)
+- Constitution 10 (*Again, average.
+She takes care of herself, but isn't precisely stout.*)
-- Intelligence 16 (Expensive, expansive formal education and a generally quick mind.)
+- Intelligence 16 (*Expensive, expansive formal education and a generally quick mind.*)
-- Wisdom 16 (She's seen the world, and lived in it.
-Perhaps a little too much.)
+- Wisdom 16 (*She's seen the world, and lived in it.
+Perhaps a little too much.*)
-- Charisma 15 (Vivacious and assertive with an elegant turn of phrase.)
+- Charisma 15 (*Vivacious and assertive with an elegant turn of phrase.*)

 ##
-Name: Ninde
-Gender: Female
-Race: Elf
-Class: Necromancer
-Alignment: Neutral Evil

 #### Biography